yorickpeterse/ffi-aspell/README.md

 ## Requirements

-* FFI: `gem install ffi`
-* Corresponding language packs.
-Without these the FFI binding will crash.
+* Ruby 1.9.3 or newer
-* Aspell's library
+* Aspell
-* Dutch and Greek language packs for Aspell (only when testing the code)
+* Aspell language packs for your used language(s)

-## Installing Aspell
+For running the tests the following is required:

+* Dutch language pack
+* Greek language pack

+Aspell can be installed as following:

 * Arch Linux: `sudo pacman -S aspell`
 * Ubuntu: `sudo apt-get install aspell libaspell-dev`